Gosforth Nature Reserve is a haven for wildlife on the outskirts of Newcastle.

 Hectares of woodland and wetland

-Gosforth Nature Reserve is nationally important for its rare wildlife and plants.
-Many of which you won’t encounter anywhere else in the city.
+Gosforth Nature Reserve is a nationally significant sanctuary for rare wildlife and plants, many of which you won’t find anywhere else in Newcastle.

 Babs Baker, NHSN member